Battle of Cove Mountain: Aftermath

 Grant's plan to put pressure on Lee's Army of Northern Virginia was only partially successful at first.
 Crook had a major victory at the Battle of Cloyd's Mountain, and completed an objective of destroying the large New River bridge used by the Virginia and Tennessee Railroad.
 However, Averell was unable to damage the salt mines or lead mines, and Sigel was defeated on May 15 at the Battle of New Market.
 Crook, Averell, and Sigel did not meet at Staunton.
 Although there are various interpretations of the outcome of the Battle of Cove Mountain, one cannot dispute that the Wythe County lead mines in Austinville continued to supply ammunition for the Confederate Army.
 Later in the year, Union Major General Philip Sheridan led a string of military victories in the Shenandoah Valley, and destroyed much of the agricultural infrastructure used to feed Lee's army.
 Crook, Averell, Powell, and Schoonmaker had leadership roles in Sheridan's Army of the Shenandoah.
 During December 1864, Major General George Stoneman conducted a raid eastward from Tennessee that severely damaged the Virginia and Tennessee Railroad infrastructure in western Virginia.
 The Wythe County lead mines were damaged on December 17, and the Saltville saltworks severely damaged after the Second Battle of Saltville on December 20.

 Preservation

 As of 2001, the Cove Mountain battlefield at Crockett's Cove still had much of its integrity.
 It had two historic houses, a cemetery, and the Crockett's Cove Presbyterian Church.
 The church was listed in the National Register of Historic Places on October 10, 1992, and 17 Union soldiers died there.
 A Virginia historical marker is located near the mountain gap, and another marker is located at the other end of the cove at the church.
 The John Crockett House and Cemetery are located near the center of the cove.
+The Allen Taylor Crockett house (built in 1848) was used as a Confederate hospital during the battle and still stands overlooking the battle area at the intersection of Cove Road and Crockett's Cove Road.